TheRensselaerIDEA/ClinicalTrialEquity/README.md

 <em>Color representation of inequity levels</em>
 </p>

-In our visualization, grey indicates that no people with selected protected attributes exist in NHANES; black means that the subgroup is missing in both NHANES and RCT; dark red represents the absent subgroup from the RCT; orange-red and yellow-brown point out that some subgroups are not sufficiently represented and may be at risk of being insufficiently recruited into and represented in the clinical trial cohort; on the other hand, dark blue and light blue identify the potential advantaged subgroups which may make inefficient treatment seem helpful or vice versa; white shows that the subgroup is equitably represented in the clinical trial.
+In our visualization, grey indicates that no people with selected protected attributes exist in NHANES; black means that the subgroup is missing in both NHANES and RCT; dark red represents the absent subgroup from the RCT; light orange and dark orange point out that some subgroups are not sufficiently represented and may be at risk of being insufficiently recruited into and represented in the clinical trial cohort; on the other hand, dark blue and light blue identify the potential advantaged subgroups which may make inefficient treatment seem helpful or vice versa; teal/white shows that the subgroup is equitably represented in the clinical trial.

 <p align="center">
   <img width="50%" height="auto" src="interactive_1.jpg">